DENIOS Ltd

 ... a hazardous substance has collected in the tray?

-Soak up the leak with an absorbent that is suitable for the hazardous substance being stored.
+Soak up the leak with an absorbent suitable for storing the hazardous substance.
 Also, make sure the shape of the absorbent matches the leak.
-Absorbents are available in the three versions: oil, universal and chemical.
-Find the right absorbent for your needs here.
+Absorbents are available in three versions: oil, universal and chemical.
+Find the suitable absorbent for your needs here.

 Get an overview of the test certificates and the manufacturer's warranty.
-If you notice signs of corrosion, the spill pallet should be disposed of in accordance with the law.
-To perform a general leak test, you can of course just pour water into the tub to check the seal.
+If you notice signs of corrosion, the spill pallet should be disposed of following the law.
+To perform a general leak test, pour water into the tub to check the seal.

-Many spill pallet models have fork pockets so they can easily and safely be transported by forklift from A to B. Individual models are also available on wheels.
+Many spill pallet models have fork pockets that can quickly and safely be transported by forklift from A to B. Individual models are also available on wheels.
 If a floor spill tray has to be transported, this can be done on a wooden pallet.
 In any case, care must be taken that the spill tray is not too full that there is a risk of leakage during transport.
-If you are required to transport the spill pallets outside the workplace and across public roads, legislation for transporting dangerous goods must be taken into account.
+If you must transport spill pallets outside the workplace and across public roads, legislation for transporting dangerous goods must be considered.

 We are happy to advise you!